Salman Khan’s Race 3: Everything we know so far

-Ever since it was announced that actor Salman Khan is joining the Race franchise, fans can’t keep calm.
+Ever since it was announced that actor Salman Khan is joining the Race franchise for its third instalment, fans can’t keep calm.
 Race 3 will also stars Salman’s Kick co-actor Jacqueline Fernandez along with a host of other actors including Bobby Deol, Daisy Shah, Saqib Saleem, Freddie Daruwala and series regular Anil Kapoor.
 While the Remo D’Souza directorial is hitting the theatres on June 15, its trailer arrives today.

 Here’s everything you should know about the film before watching the trailer: